Guarani language: Consonants

 All syllables are open, viz.
 CV or V, ending in a vowel.

 Glottal stop

 The glottal stop, called puso in Guarani, is only written between vowels, but occurs phonetically before vowel-initial words.
 Because of this, some words have several glottal stops near each other that consequently undergo a number of different dissimilation techniques.
 For example, "I drink water" ʼaʼyʼu is pronounced hayʼu.
 This suggests that irregularity in verb forms derives from regular sound change processes in the history of Guarani.
-There also seems to be some degree of variation between how much the glottal stop is dropped (for example aruʼuka > aruuka > aruka for "I bring").
+There also seems to be some degree of variation between how much the glottal stop is dropped (for example aruʼuka > aruuka > aruka for "I have something brought").
 It is possible that word-internal glottal stops may have been retained from fossilized compounds where the second component was a vowel-initial (and therefore glottal stop–initial) root.